upp275/upp275.github.io/README.md

-# Utkarsh Patel - Portfolio Website
+# Utkarsh Pandya - Portfolio Website

-A modern, responsive portfolio website built with React and deployed on GitHub Pages.
+A modern, responsive portfolio website for Business Intelligence & Data Analytics Professional built with React and deployed on GitHub Pages.

 ## 🌟 Features